 But one problem that all these mechanical jewels have in common is metering.
 Before the 1950’s, exposure was by guess, Sunny 16, handheld selenium or these forgotten things called extinction meters.
-Small accessory clip-on selenium meters, built-in selenium and specifically CdS meters of the 1950’s and 60’s changed photography forever by turning once all mechanical devices into electro-mechanical ones and allowing photographers to get much more accurate exposure in challenging lighting conditions.
+Small accessory clip-on selenium meters, built-in selenium and specifically CdS meters of the 1950’s and 60’s changed photography forever.
+The shrinking and coupling of light meters turned once all-mechanical devices into electro-mechanical ones and allowed photographers to get much more accurate exposure in challenging lighting conditions.

 Until now, your only modern option was the Voigtlander VC or VCII.
 These are awesome little meters and the first silicon LED clip-on meters that I think anyone has released.
 I use one, particularly for my Leica’s but even my Yashica TLR.
 Very handy, nicely made and accurate.
 They look great too!